 I arrived in Florida and went to my storage shed expecting bliss to be reunited with a lifetime of junk, but I was met with something else…overwhelming sorrow.
 It truly got the best of me, because that unit had become a shrine of my life from the past or more importantly a person from the past.
 I came to the painful realization, that was an entirely different person who stored that stuff way back when.

-For some reason I drug this unfinished dollhouse around for over 30 years.
+For some reason, I drug this unfinished dollhouse around for over 30 years.
 I kept thinking I could do it on my own, but as it turned out, I realized, no, I needed a dad.
 I couldn’t do the dad things for myself.
 Yes, yes, I know, daddy issues alert.
 But trust me, that shit is real.
 It kept me in a pattern of seeking emotionally unavailable men for the majority of my life.
 It was only through a ton of hard work on my part before I ever overcame it.
-And I’ve made peace with my dad, especially after spending time with him in Texas.

 I no longer had to feel guilt or shame or anything else over that damned dollhouse.
 So…being the Betty that I am, I took a hammer to it.
 I don’t think anything has ever been so cathartic in my life.
 I’m sure the people at the storage place thought I was a complete nut job.
 But it was good.
 REALLY GOOD!

-When one of the movers for the charity saw my guitar, that I never learned to play, he mentioned how much his son loved guitar and he hoped to be able to give him one some day.
+When one of the movers for the charity saw my guitar, which I never learned to play, he mentioned how much his son loved guitar and he hoped to be able to give him one someday.
 I took my guitar and I placed it in his hands.
 The joy on his face was overwhelming.
 There was so much God, just swimming about.
 Finally…FINALLY…I was on the giving end.

 Most everything else is going in the trash.
 Box after box.
 It’s not me.
 And I don’t want it.
-I cried, when my now grown daughter threw away all her Barbie dolls.
-I think part of the grief was realizing your kids grow up and they move on to their own lives.
+I cried when my now-grown daughter threw away all her Barbie dolls.
+I think part of the grief was realizing your kids grow up and move on to their own lives.